bechtleav360/Maverick.UserProfileService/docs/Introduction/Features.md

 # Features

 * Manages user data including their relations
-* Used entities are hierarchical structured and therefore are stored in a graph.
+* Used entities are hierarchically structured and therefore are stored in a graph.
   like:
     * _Users_ are stored in groups
     * _Organizations_ can contain other _organizations_